 In addition to seeking a declaration regarding the invalidity of prior foreclosure sales through which Bank of America took ownership of their homes, Ms. O’Neal and Mr. Delgado allege that Bank of America violated Florida’s racketeering laws, and that Bank of America’s use of the court system to deprive them of their homes was in violation of their civil rights, and that Bank of America’s conduct violated the federal Fair Debt Collection Practices Act.
 The Plaintiffs’ damages are alleged to exceed $5 million.

 The class action has been filed in the United States District Court, Middle District of Florida, in Tampa, Florida.
-The law firms of Forizs and Dogali, P.A. and Redding & Associates, P.A. represent Ms. O’Neal and Mr. Delgado in this class action.
+The law firms of Forizs and Dogali, P.A. and Redding & Brown, PLLC represent Ms. O’Neal and Mr. Delgado in this class action.
 For any questions, please contact attorney Lee Atkinson at (813) 289-0700.